PierreSenellart/provsql/doc/provsql.md

    ```
    to the postgresql.conf configuration file (required because the
    extension include *hooks*) and restart the PostgreSQL server (e.g.,
-   with service postgresql restart on systemd-based distributions)
+   with service postgresql restart on systemd-based distributions).

 ## Testing your installation